chrismeunier/OpenCV-CUDA-installation/README.md

 #### Is everything in place ?

 You should have a "cv2" folder in your python installation (under `your_python_path/Lib/site-packages`).
 If not check if you have a "binding" folder in the Visual Studio solution.
-Otherwise I suggest trying to change two parameters in the CMake configuration: BUILD_SHARED_LIBS 🔳 and OPENCV_FORCE_PYTHON_LIBS ✅.
+Otherwise I suggest trying to change two parameters in the CMake configuration: `BUILD_SHARED_LIBS 🔳` and `OPENCV_FORCE_PYTHON_LIBS ✅`.
 Then re-generate and re-build everything.

 #### Is CV2 detected ?